Gadnex/bdd-vs-unit-testing/README.md

 # bdd-vs-unit-testing

-This is a sample project to demonstrate the differences between traditional Unit testing and Behaviour Driven Development (BDD) testing.
+This article and the accompanying sample project compares traditional Unit testing and Behaviour Driven Development (BDD) testing.
+We will attempt to show that these are complimentary approaches with each addressing a different goal and concern.

+There seems to be some confusion in the world about what BDD is.
+It is often seen as a style or a different approach of writing unit or integration test.
+We intend to show that BDD has a completely different goal.

 The project also acts as a reference of how to separate and configure the two testing types in a Gradle project.